 “A big part of my morning ritual is about what I don’t do: when I wake up, I don’t start the day by looking at my smartphone.”

 The way I start my day is also, of course, hugely important in determining what follows.
 And a big part of my morning ritual is about what I don’t do: when I wake up, I don’t start the day by looking at my smartphone.
 Instead, once I’m awake, I take a minute to breathe deeply, be grateful, and set my intention for the day.
-Then I do 20 to 30 minutes of meditation and 30 minutes on my stationary bike, on days when I’m home.
-I also practice yoga most mornings.
+Then I do 30 minutes on my stationary bike, on days when I’m home.

 Firas: Being a CEO, I see daily how tough it can be to balance productivity and wellness in the workplace.
 What’s your best advice for business owners and managers on how to encourage teams to be healthier, and for their own health?